-Claims can vary in value and scope, are managed according to the specifics of each claim and fall within one of the three categories.
+Claims can vary in value and scope, are managed according to the specifics of each claim, and fall within one of the three categories:

-Litigation - is dealt with by legal counsel assigned by the County and/or the insurer, with staff working in close consultation on these matters.

-Informal Claims - are claims for compensation managed by staff or with the assistance of a third party adjuster for more complex matters.

-Incidents - are those events where staff receive notification of something happening that may result in an informal claim, but at the time of notification, there is no claim for compensation.
+- Litigation is dealt with by a claims examiner and/or legal counsel assigned by the County and/or the insurer with staff working in close consultation on these matters, typically reserved for incidents resulting in a formal statement of claim. - Informal Claims are claims for compensation managed by staff or with the assistance of a third party adjuster for more complex matters. - Incidents are those events where staff receive notification of something happening that may result in an informal claim, but at the time of notification, there is no claim for compensation.